 707-636-4404

-treating back pain with anatomy in motion“My attitude is that if you push me towards a weakness, I will turn that weakness into a strength” – Michael Jordan
+“My attitude is that if you push me towards a weakness, I will turn that weakness into a strength” –

 The greatest basketball player of all time speaks the truth here.
 Whether this weakness is personal, spiritual or physical, having the drive to turn those struggles into fuel to become stronger is a fantastic quality.
 Being in the right state of mind is the first step along this journey of recovery.
 But the question you want answered today is, how can diagnosing back pain with Anatomy in Motion(AIM) healing help you through your ailments?
 Here are a few reasons why AIM can be the right remedy for anyone.